Do I need to pay tax on my P2P income?back to top

 Promotion/incentive and other account credits generally relate to one-off cashback promotions or adjustments to your account and are generally not liable to income tax.
 Therefore, these payments wouldn’t need to be declared as income to HMRC.

 Further guidance from HMRC on 'cash-backs' can be found here.

-To lend with us, lenders do not need to live in the UK.
-However, lenders are required to transfer funds from a UK bank account and they must also be registered to pay tax here.
+To invest with Lending Works, you do not necessarily need to be a UK resident.
+However, investors are required to transfer funds from a UK bank account and they must also be registered to pay tax here.
 We might also need some additional documentation to satisfy our anti-money laundering (AML) obligations.
-All returns earned through peer-to-peer lending will be subject to tax laws of the UK, and lenders living abroad will thus need to follow the procedures highlighted above when it comes to declaring their lender income to HMRC.
+All returns earned through Lending Works will be subject to tax laws of the UK, and investors living abroad will therefore need to follow the tax declaration procedures noted above when it comes to declaring their P2P income to HMRC.